nc-minibbs/minibbs.us/content/procedures.md

     This is important because if the use of Merlin is increasing the average detectability of species in our survey records, we’d like to know when it was and was not used to better interpret apparent species trends.
+    Read [this eBird post](https://ebird.org/region/US-WI/post/merlin-audio-id-how-to-merlin-mindfully) for more considerations about using Merlin.

 6. When submitting an eBird checklist from a particular stop **FOR THE FIRST TIME**,